-eBook Reader is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+eBook Reader is compatible with Snow Leopard (10.6) and higher.

-eBook Reader is an affordable digital book reader compatible with Intel Macs running Snow Leopard (OS 10.6), Lion (OS 10.7), or Mountain Lion (10.8). eBook Reader is $20 shareware.
+eBook Reader is an affordable digital book reader. eBook Reader is $20 shareware.
 You can try eBook Reader in Demo Mode for up to ten launches before registration is required.

 Only eBooks in English are supported.

 When you launch eBook Reader you see a window with a large text field and multiple controls and displays.
 The window size depends on your screen resolution.
 The image above shows the window appropriate for a display with 800 x 600 resolution.
 With higher resolutions, the window is wider and taller.
 If you change screen resolution, quit eBook Reader and delete the "ebookreader2.txt" file in the User / ~ / Library / Preferences Folder.
 A new preference file will be generated, appropriate for the new window size.

 Click the "Get Book" button to go to a web site with a very large number of eBooks for download at no charge.